Frequently Asked Questions

 9. Do docents speak languages other than English?

 Yes.
-All requests for tours in languages other than English must be made in advance with our Field Trip Coordinator.
-We will do our best to provide a docent who will fulfill your groups’ needs.
+Multilingual tour guides are available in a limited capacity.
+All requests for tours in languages other than English must be made in at least one month in advance with our Field Trip Coordinator.
+We will do our best to provide a docent who will fulfill your group's needs.

 10. How can I request free or discounted tickets?

-We provide limited assistance to Title 1 schools to cover the cost of admission for group tours from July-December.
-There are no free or discounted tickets available to groups touring between January - June.
+Thanks to our generous donors, we are able to provide limited grant tickets to Title 1 schools to cover the cost of admission for group tours from July-February.
+There are no free or discounted tickets available to groups touring between March - June.
 To find out if your school qualifies for this assistance, please email groupsales@museumoftolerance.com.

 11. Do you provide funding to cover the cost of transportation to the Museum of Tolerance?